 (Click the contents page to view larger)

 There is more, there is much more!
-This issue is one of our largest yet with over 120 pages of gorgeous inspiration, projects, and creativity boosts.
+This issue is over 120 pages of gorgeous inspiration, projects, and creativity boosts.
 I am very proud of what we have achieved and very grateful to the very talented artists who have contributed to this Issue and made it something really special!